TalanSoft/www-talansoft-com-wiki/landing-page/3D-artists.md

 Valkyrie no-code creative platform lets you easily create cutting edge interactive applications, designs or life-like AR experiences to stand out from the crowd.

-There are 65 million designers and modelers in the world of which only 11 million are software developers.
+You are millions of designers in the world but only a handful of you are also software engineers.
 Designers have great ideas.
-We empower them to flesh these ideas into applications.
+We empower you to flesh these ideas into applications without programming, without the help from anyone else.

 Prepare for the reality of tomorrow’s market and become a professional capable of designing a beautiful user interface & package it in a software application that has a business impact.
 Compete for higher paying development work without having to learn how to code!